how much sleep do we need

 - Overview: The optimal sleep duration

 Sleep determines around a third of our lives.
 In addition to the actual quality of sleep, the duration of sleep is also crucial for healthy and restful sleeping habits.
 However, more and more often we do without sleep in favor of our social structures.
 People sleep around 1.5 hours less today than they did 100 years ago, and a study by Techniker Krankenkasse shows that every fourth German suffers from a lack of sleep.
-You can find out in this article whether we can, on the contrary, sleep too much.
+You can find out in this article whether, on the contrary, we can also sleep too much.
 However, how many hours of sleep we really need per night to wake up refreshed varies from person to person and depends on various factors.

 The circadian rhythm, also known as the body clock, influences our sleep-wake cycle and determines whether we are more of an evening person (owl) or a morning person (lark).
 Because our social structures prefer an early start to the day, the owl type in particular often has to do without important hours of sleep.
 The optimal length of sleep also changes with age.
 Babies and toddlers need significantly more sleep than teenagers, and the need for the duration of the nocturnal rest phase also differs in young and older adults and steadily decreases with age.